SanZangana/Ani-Quiz/README.md

 ### Coding

-- For this project I used the knowledge & skills that I aquired from the modules.
+- For this project I used the knowledge & skills that I acquired from the modules.
 - I would also like to acknowledge the help from my CI mentor, Tim Nelson!
-- The inspiration for this quiz was taken from the youtube(https://www.youtube.com/watch?v=riDzcEQbX6k)
+- The inspiration for this quiz was taken from this youtube tutorial (https://www.youtube.com/watch?v=riDzcEQbX6k)

 ### Content

-- The icons in the footer were taken from Font Awesome(https://fontawesome.com/)
+- The icons in the footer were taken from Font Awesome (https://fontawesome.com/)

 ### Media